strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

-### Deploy your application to Heroku
+### Deploy an application to Heroku

-In the project root directory run the `git push heroku HEAD:main` CLI command to push your project to the Heroku server:
+In the project root directory run the `git push heroku HEAD:main` CLI command to push the project to the Heroku server:

 ```bash
 # path: ./my-project/`
 git push heroku HEAD:main
 ```

 The deployment may take a few minutes.
-At the end, logs will display the url of your project (e.g. `https://mighty-taiga-80884.herokuapp.com`).
-You can also open your project using the command line:
+At the end, logs will display the url of the project (e.g. `https://mighty-taiga-80884.herokuapp.com`).
+The project can also be opened from the command line:

 ```bash
 # path: ./my-project/`
 heroku open
 ```

-If you see the Strapi Welcome page, you have correctly set-up, configured and deployed your Strapi project on Heroku.
-You will now need to set-up your `admin user` as the production database is brand-new and empty.
-Add `/admin` to the end of your website address to access the signup page.
+The Strapi Welcome page indicates that the project is correctly set-up, configured and deployed on Heroku.
+Next, set up an `admin user` as the production database is brand-new and empty.
+Add `/admin` to the end of the website address to access the signup page.

 ## Project updates

-When Strapi is deployed to Heroku, Heroku sets the environment variable to `NODE_ENV=production`.
-In `production mode` Strapi disables the content-type builder (for security reasons).
-Additionally, if you wanted to change the default production mode in Heroku, it wouldn't work as the file system is temporary.
-Strapi writes files to the server when you update the content-types and these updates would disappear when Heroku restarts the server.

-Therefore, modifications that require writing to model creation or other json files, e.g. creating or changing content-types, require that you make those changes on your dev environment and then push the changes to Heroku.
+Modifications that require writing to model creation or other json files, such as creating or changing content-types, require making those changes on the local development environment and then pushing the changes to Heroku.
+See the documentation [FAQ for PaaS](/developer-docs/getting-started/troublshooting.md#why-are-my-application-s-database-and-uploads-resetting-on-paas) and the [FAQ for content-types in production](/developer-docs/getting-started/troublshooting.md#why-can-t-i-create-or-update-content-types-in-production-staging) for more information.

-As you continue developing your application with Strapi, you may want to use [version control](https://devcenter.heroku.com/articles/github-integration), or you can continue to use `git push heroku HEAD:main` to commit and push changes to Heroku directly.
+Further development can benefit from [version control](https://devcenter.heroku.com/articles/github-integration), or continue  using `git push heroku HEAD:main` to commit and push changes to Heroku directly.

 `Path: ./my-project/`